integrativemodeling/SEC_TAR/README.md

 ## Directories

-`data`: contains the SAXS profiles for the apo and TAR complexes
+`data`: contains the SAXS profiles of the apo and TAR complexes

 `TAR_ensemble`: 21 TAR conformers obtained from PDBs 1ARJ and 2KX5

 `foxs`: scripts to run PATCHDOCK and initial models of the SEC apo complex

+`scripts`: scripts used for filtering, clustering and optimization of the models

+`models`: represetative structures of the top scoring clusters